Aayush-Gangwar/Voice_Assistant/README.md

 # Voice_Assistant
-#### This was my attempt to make a voice assistant similar to JARVIS.
+#### This was my attempt to make a voice assistant similar to JARVIS with face lock security.
 #### It can do a lot of cool things and automate your daily tasks you do on your personal computers/laptops.

 ## Built with